 Like Swift's "Bad Blood" music video, Perry enlisted a bunch of celebrities to star in the music video for her single, "Swish, Swish," her diss track widely speculated to be about her frenemy.
 The release was ahead of Swift dropping her first single, "Look What You Made Me Do," off her album, Reputation.

-While Perry hosted the VMAs, it was Swift that got people talking with her shade-tastic music video for "LWYMMD."
+While Perry hosted the VMAs, it was Swift that got people talking with her shade-filled music video for "LWYMMD."

 Main moments of shade include Swift made up in a way that could be described as “Katy Perry-esque” and wrecking a car (complete with a Katy-cat in the front seat).

-During a montage segment of Idol hopefuls auditioning for the panel, Perry's fellow judge, Luke Bryan, asked one scruffy, guitar-carrying singer, who he looks up to as a musical artist.
+During a montage segment of Idol hopefuls auditioning for the panel, Perry's fellow judge, Luke Bryan, asked a scruffy, guitar-carrying singer who he looks up to as a musical artist.
 "I'm sorry for this Katy… Taylor Swift," the hopeful answered nervously.